diluo1999/diluo1999/README.md

 - :email: How to reach me: di.luo.th@dartmouth.edu
 - :rainbow: He / him / his pronouns.

-### Notes about my repos
+### Notes

+- This is my new account and I have deleted all my old accounts, so some of my contribution history might have disappeared in the repos that I contributed to with my old accounts.
 - Some repos were created to store project files that were originally uploaded to other platforms.
-See respective READMEs for more details.
+See respective README for more details.